Golam-Tawhid/Golam-Tawhid/README.md

 - Proficient in Python programming language
 - Skilled in OOP concepts and design patterns
 - Experienced in Data Structures and Algorithms
-- Currently learning C++ and Kotlin programming language
+- Currently learning C++ and JavaScript programming language
 - Currently on an exciting journey into the world of machine learning
 - Honing my Python skills through various projects and exploring different libraries
 - Knowledgeable in discrete mathematics and its applications in computer science